DonMVB/aws/AWS_Assoc_SAA_C02.md

   - **Better fault tolerance**: Auto Scaling can detect when an instance is unhealthy, terminate it, and launch an instance to replace it.
 You can also configure Auto Scaling to use multiple Availability Zones.
 If one Availability Zone becomes unavailable, Auto Scaling can launch instances in another one to compensate.
   - **Better availability**: Auto Scaling can help you ensure that your application always has the right amount of capacity to handle the current traffic demands.
 - When it comes to actualing scaling your instance groups, the Auto Scaling service is flexible and can be done in various ways:
-  - Auto Scaling can scale based on the demand placed on your instances.
-This option automates the scaling process by specifying certain thresholds that, when reached, will trigger the scaling.
-This is the most popular implementation of Auto Scaling.
+  - **Demand**: Auto Scaling can scale based on the demand placed on your instances.
+This option automates the scaling process by specifying certain thresholds that, when reached, will trigger the scaling (most popular).
-  - Auto Scaling can ensure the current number of instances at all times.
+  - **Maintain**: Auto Scaling can ensure the current number of instances at all times.
 This option will always maintain the number of servers you want running even when they fail.
-  - Auto Scaling can scale only with manual intervention.
+  - **Manual**.
+Auto Scaling can scale only with manual intervention.
 If want to control all of the scaling yourself, this option makes sense.
-  - Auto Scaling can scale based on a schedule.
+  - **Schedule**: Auto Scaling can scale based on a schedule.
 If you can reliably predict spikes in traffic, this option makes sense.
   - Auto Scaling based off of predictive scaling.
 This option lets AWS AI/ML learn more about your environment in order to predict the best time to scale for both performance improvements and cost-savings.
 - In maintaining the current running instance, Auto Scaling will perform occasional health checks on the running instances to ensure that they are all healthy.
 When the service detects that an instance is unhealthy, it will terminate that instance and then bring up a new one online.
 - When designing HA for your Auto Scaling, use multiple AZs and multiple regions wherever you can.